ShashiniAluthge/TaskBuddy/README.md

 # task_buddy

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a task management app.

 A few resources to get you started if this is your first Flutter project: